Types of Document Templates and When to Use Each

 CONS:

-• More complex to create since you will need to copy your provided field codes out of Lawmatics, and paste them into your word doc
+• More complex to create since you will need to copy your provided field codes out of Lawmatics and paste them into your Word document.

-When creating a new document in Lawmatics, it is important to take these specifications of each type of document into account before decided which type to use.
+When creating a new document in Lawmatics, it is important to take these specifications of each type into account before deciding which type to use.

-Remember that each type has e-signature capabilities, so your decision will likely come down to the other factors involved such as design elements, ease of edit, etc.
+Remember that each type has e-signature capabilities, so your decision will likely come down to other factors such as design elements, ease of editing, etc.

 FAQ's

-Can I change an existing document from one type to the other?
+Can I change an existing document from one type to another?

 No, the type of a document cannot be changed after it has been created.
 You would need to recreate the document as the appropriate type.

 Absolutely.
 Simply use the image icon on the right side of the document editor to add an image.
-Make sure that you have resized the image to the proper dimensions before adding it to the start fresh document, since it cannot be resized once placed in the document.
-Also keep in mind that since start fresh documents don't allow page breaks, you will likely just want to put the letterhead at the very beginning of the document, as opposed to trying to put something at the top of each page.
+Make sure that you have resized the image to the proper dimensions before adding it to the Start Fresh document, since it cannot be resized once placed in the document.
+Also, keep in mind that since Start Fresh documents don't allow page breaks, you will likely want to put the letterhead at the very beginning of the document, as opposed to trying to put something at the top of each page.